Get insider access

 Drop + Sennheiser/EPOS PC38X

 The Philips SHP9500 and the Drop + Sennheiser/EPOS PC38X have different strengths.
-The Philips have a flatter sound profile, are more comfortable and have a more immersive-feeling passive soundstage.
+The Philips have a brighter sound profile and more comfortable.
+If you want a mic, though, they don't have one.
 However, the Drop have a boom mic that captures your voice clearly, even in moderately noisy environments.
-They're also better built.
+They're also better built and have a bit more low-end and a warmer treble response.

 Beats Solo Pro Wireless